 Setup virtual memory (Optimize Paging File)

-Don’t take this lightly because paging file is a major aspect behind the boot loader time.
+Don’t take this lightly because paging file is a major aspect behind the bootloader time.
 Once you correctly configure it, you will surely feel the change.
-And this thing is specially recommended for the low-end ram computers.
-It is really very important for them optimize the paging file.
-Once successfully do that you PC will become much speedy than before.
+And this thing is especially recommended for the low-end ram computers.
+It is really very important for them to optimize the paging file.
+Once successfully do that your PC will become much speedy than before.

 That’s it.
 Once the computer boots up, you will likely notice a significant boost to the overall system performance minus the unexpected lag you experienced earlier.